{{ summaryTitle }}

 Symbol Meaning Unit

-B Error budget ratio left by the target. ratio
+B Error budget ratio. ratio

-W Long-window length converted to hours. hours
+W Long-window duration converted to hours. hours

 C Compliance period converted to hours. hours